 Most financial systems offer the capability to view a basic P&L and income statement profitability at a macro level, providing information about how the company as a whole is doing.
-To really examine profitability, however, you need to be able to slice, dice, and drill down into the details to really understand profitability at the micro level.
+To really examine company profitability, however, you need to be able to slice, dice, and drill down into the details to really understand company profitability at the micro level.
 A robust, integrated ERP system allows you to do just that, comparing data for strategic decision making.

 Compare by Segment